munsailbot/munsailbot/README.md

 vagrant init munsailbot/base; vagrant up --provider virtualbox; vagrant ssh
 ```

 This will install and launch a headless minimal build of Ubuntu with all project dependencies which can be used to easily compile and share files between the host and VM.
-Any changes made in ~/vagrant of the Ubuntu VM is mirrored in the host OS.
+Any changes made in /vagrant of the Ubuntu VM is mirrored in the host OS.
+This build uses [Fish](https://github.com/fish-shell/fish-shell) as its default shell, allows for automcomplete and has all needed compiler configuration and shortcuts.

+To compile, simply type ```buildsb```.

 ## Connect to BBB Using Screen (OSX)